Beginner's guide to collagen

 How much should I take?

 Different amounts of collagen work best for different reasons.
-Between 2.5g and 15g is an appropriate daily amount for most people.
+Between 2.5g and 15g is an appropriate daily amount for most people in one or two servings morning and/or evening.

 • 5g to reduce fine lines and small wrinkles.